Leaderboard

 Showing content with the highest reputation on 05/01/15 in all areas

-Where are you planning on racing it?
+1. Where are you planning on racing it?
 Whats the track like?
 And whats your experience like?
 This makes a massive difference as to what to recommend.
 I'll take you through the process as it works at my club (Bury Metro) and others in the North West region.
 I'm not to sure how the North East fares but it will be similar.
 OK - First up we need to deal with classes.
 My club, and most others around here, separate 2wd and 4wd cars in to different classes.
 When that happens, you tend to see 3-4x more 2wds than 4wds as its a much more popular class.
 Clearly for those clubs 2wd is the place to start.
 However some clubs (Ribble for example) run both types of buggy together.
 Under those circumstances 4wds are normally faster, so the club becomes dominated by 4wds.
 Find out how your target club does it first as that makes a big difference.
 Second - what surface does it run on?
 Outdoors on our super high grip astroturf track front motor so called 'cheater cars' like the KF, Team C TM2 and Xray Xb4-2 have a significant advantage over more conventional mid motors like the RB6, B5m and DEX210.
 Indoors on our half carpet/ half slippery polished floor track however the cheater cars are a real handful and mid-motors are better.
 This is the cause of some controversy in 10th off road at the moment.
 I personally have 3 cars - A Durango DEX210 2wd, a DEX410 4wd and a Cobra 4210 conversion which is a 'cheater car' made from 210 and 410 parts.
 Why?
 Because the 4210 is the best car on our astro, the 210 is better when we are indoors and the 410 is for my rare visits to Ribble.
 If you only race at one place, you might get away with one car though!
 Finally there is the question of how good you are.
 If you have little track experience I'd suggest you ignore all the above and get yourself a DEX210 RTR because its cheap.
 Don't upgrade it much, just run it until its clear that the car is whats slowing you down and not your driving.
 At that point flog it and follow the above advice.
 Its a much better way to learn than going out and buying a KF and a 7.5 motor only to find you can't control it (they aren't that beginner friendly).
 Incidentally a word of warning on the Schumacher KF - its a very very expensive car.
-Sure the kit doesn't look that pricy, but virtually all the ones you see doing well have spend2 points
+Sure the kit doesn't look that pricy, but virtually all the ones you see doing well have spend

 2 points